2005-2012

 2009 – 2010

-I returned home to New Zealand, aged 30 and a little more worldly.
+I returned home to New Zealand, now aged 30 and a little more worldly.

 I spent the next couple of years back in Wellington.
 The capital’s experimental music scene revolved around the venue Fred’s (a precursor to the Pyramid Club)

-I lived in Okinawa,
+I lived in Okinawa for 12 months.

-then travelled to mainland Japan, where I caught up with fellow NZ expat musician Nat da Hatt.
 We spent six days hiking across the Japan alps,

-and collaborated on an album of field recordings – this time adding psychedelic guitars
+and collaborated on an album of field recordings – this time adding psychedelic guitars:

 In July I returned to Wellington for a flying visit